backdoorsecurity/Solitude/Readme.md

 named pipes: worked decent but the models would jam the pipe. restart.

-unix domain sockets: very fast but im having trouble forcing ai2 "the executioner" to shut up and work as a team.
+unix domain sockets: very fast and effective.

 directly starting a model inside of a model: this has the most potential but does not work directly,
-I have a python script written by grok ai that starts a manager ai who starts 4 executioners.

 I have some work to do before I post all my new configs but getting there.
 </h3>